Yes, you can use a hot tub in winter, you may just need to take a few extra precautions to keep things running smoothly!

 How Can You Use a Hot Tub in Winter?

 Using a hot tub in winter not only gives you a way to soak away all the stresses brought on by the dark and the cold, but also extends your ability to enjoy being outdoors in your garden through the winter months.
-It might seem counter-intuitive, but it’s worth turning down the jets of your hot tub when using it in winter as the jets pull in outside air, which can lower the water temperature and result in a cold tub!

 How Can You Take Care of a Hot Tub in Winter?

-Invest in a good hot tub cover, ideally an insulated one that fits snugly to create a tight seal.
+- Invest in a good hot tub cover, ideally an insulated one that fits snugly to create a tight seal.
 This will keep the heat in, and debris out, thus ensuring your hot tub stays functional during the winter.
 Keeping the cover on while you heat the tub will also mean the water heats faster – like heating water on the stove by keeping a lid on the pan.

-It is also wise to change the water in your hot tub ahead of winter settling in.
+- Change the water in your hot tub ahead of winter settling in.
 Drain and refill the water before the temperatures get too cold.
 This will help prevent frozen pipes.

 *